1. sit(v = verb.contact) sit down - be seated;

 Somebody ----s; Somebody ----s something

-7. sit(v = verb.stative) Array - be located or situated somewhere; "The White House sits on Pennsylvania Avenue"
+7. sit(v = verb.stative) - be located or situated somewhere; "The White House sits on Pennsylvania Avenue"

 Sample sentences: